Helping Your Greyhound With Firework and Thunderstorm Phobia

 - Give the dog an alternative behavior.
 Teach him to “down” on a dog bed on command and “stay” before the fireworks or thunderstorms come.
 Many dogs learn “go to bed” at night, which also works.
 Once he knows these commands very well, ask him to do it during a storm instead of pacing back and forth.
 When he is lying there concentrating on staying on the bed he won’t be able to focus as much on the storm.
 Sit near him calmly and remind him to “stay” frequently if he gets up.
 Many dogs work themselves up into a panic pacing back and forth.
 Interrupting it early and giving them an alternative behavior often helps them calm themselves down.

 - Teach The Dog How Walk on Leash Properly.
+Your greyhound should be taught to walk safely and properly on leash in a non scary environment.
 A dog that is fearful and likely to bolt should not be wandering around at the very end of a 6 foot leash (too dangerous).
 NEVER EVER use a flexi leash!!!
 Six feet of leash allows a dog that bolts to get up a lot of speed that can hurt him or his owner or allow him to get away.
 Better to hold the leash short and give the dog just enough leash to walk beside you.
-A timid dog shouldn't be leading the walk where he is the first to meet scary things either.
+A timid dog shouldn't be leading the walk, where he is the first to meet scary things either.
 That is too much to expect.
 The human should confidently lead the walk, decide the direction and be in control of the dog at all times so the timid dog can relax and enjoy the walk.
 Dogs should be taught that bolting is never allowed for any reason and even the fattest squirrel has to be left alone.
 Make sure your dog understands that it is expected to stay in one place- right beside you.

 - Make it a party – throw a party for yourself when a storm or fireworks start.
 Break out some special human treats and eat them in front of the dog.
 Smile!
 Hum an up beat tune!
 Turn on music and dance.
 If you have dogs that aren’t afraid of storm feed them some treats.
 Play with the other dogs and have a ball.
 Pay no attention to the scared dog, but reward him with treats and fun if he even attempts to interact with you or join the party.
 If your fearful dog will take treats, then save your best treats for “Thunderstorm treats”.
 Even if he isn’t comfortable enough to join the party, your joy WILL affect your dog positively.